vmware-archive/cfops/README.md

 ### Overview

+CFOPS - is a self contained binary, which has no dependencies

 This is simply an automation that is based on the supported way to back up Pivotal Cloud Foundry (http://docs.pivotal.io/pivotalcf/customizing/backup-restore/backup-pcf.html).

 It may be extended in the future to support greater breadth of functionality.